zmarkan/cicd-workshop/README.md

 Fork this project!
 You will need a GitHub account.

-This project can run on your machine if you have the correct dependencies installed (Git, Terraform, DigitalOcean CLI, Node.js) - or it can also run in a cloud based environment using GitPod!
+This project can run on your machine if you have the correct dependencies installed (Git, Terraform, DigitalOcean CLI, Node.js), or it can also run in a cloud based environment using Gitpod (we recommend Gitpod for best experience).

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/zmarkan/cicd-workshop)

-This lets you spin up an environment with all the dependencies preinstalled, remotely connect to it, and work as it was on your machine.
-We suggest doing that route, as it will be much faster.
+This lets you spin up an environment with all the dependencies preinstalled, remotely connect to it, and work on it as it was on your machine.
+This is much faster, believe us, we measured it with science.

 ### Sign up for the required services that we'll use.